lucky-sideburn/kubeinvaders/README.md

 ## New Version

-KubeInvaders is going to be full open-source.
-Meanwhile it is possibile choose between 2 different versions.
+KubeInvaders is now fully open-source.
+However, it is still possibile to use the legacy version made with Defold.

-* Legacy version: Made using Defold as game engine.
-* New version: It has been written in pure Javascript and it is totally open-source.

-The new version of KubeInvaders has fewer features than legacy but is optimized for chaos engineering because pods and nodes are rendered together and there is a shuffle functionality for better random experiments.

 ## Special Input Keys and features